-- Master's degree: For those who have a bachelor's degree in an unrelated field, the architecture master's degree is designed to offer the training needed.
+- Online master's degree: For those who have a bachelor's degree in an unrelated field, the architecture master's degree is designed to offer the training needed.
 Programs can last anywhere between one and five years, depending on the student's previous training.
 As with the bachelor's degree, a three-year training period is required for master's degree graduates before licensing.

 Careers in architecture

 About 87,700 architects were employed in the U.S. in 2010, the U.S. Bureau of Labor Statistics reports.
 Architects earned mean annual wages of $78,530 that same year, according to the BLS.
 Those working for the federal government enjoyed some of the highest salaries, earning $88,980 in 2010.
 Career opportunities for architects are projected to increase by 16 percent between 2008 and 2018, as 22,900 new jobs enter the industry.
 However, keen competition means that even licensed architects should keep up with relevant industry advances like eco-friendly design.

 Landscaping design degrees and salaries

 Landscaping design programs blend technical training--such as computer-aided design or CAD--with relevant knowledge like environmental design and urban planning.
 There are two main paths within landscape architecture training:

 - Bachelor's degree: The Bachelor of Science in Landscape Architecture, or BSLA, and the Bachelor of Landscape Architecture, or BLA, offer similar options to students.
 Degrees are generally completed in four to five years of full-time study.

 - Master's degree: The Master of Landscape Architecture, or MLA, requires about three years of full-time study, though students with a landscape architecture bachelor's degree can complete the training in two years.